 Boosting your collaborative capabilities does not have to be a huge investment.
 To be clear here, I am talking about real time or interactive collaboration which is a combination of 4 different conferencing technologies – audio, web, video and interactive whiteboards (IWB).

 A budding franchise business customer (Bud) recently called me in frustration and told me, although he loved Skype, he could no longer use it in his business.
 Why?
-In a one hour conference call, he would spend half his time managing the technology in the call.
+In a one hour conference call, he would spend half his time managing the technology in the call and every second counts.
 The cost of using this popular conferencing technology was a lot more than nothing.
 Not only did he spend half his meeting time managing the technology but he lost his focus and his credibility with the other meeting participants – his franchisees.

 Bud didn’t have a lot of money to invest in an extravagant room system but he needed a better collaborative experience because he was building his franchise business up and needed to hold regular meetings and more importantly, training sessions with his franchisees who were spread out over a large geographical area.
 Traveling in to a central location was not a practical solution.
 The franchisees could not justify the time out of the field, nor the investment in travel.